National wastewater surveillance of SARS-CoV-2 and influenza A

 The figure below shows the level of SARS-CoV-2 in wastewater for each region, along with the regional development of SARS-CoV-2 concentration over time.

 The figure shows a map of Denmark divided into regions and colored according to the SARS-CoV-2 level in wastewater during the past week.
 In addition, the figure shows a graph over each region with the development of the average concentration of SARS-CoV-2 in wastewater over the past 16 months.
 The concentration is adjusted according to the amount of feces in the wastewater to account for dilution and changes in the number of people contributing to the wastewater.
 The concentration is divided into five levels (very low, low, medium, high, and very high), which are marked as horizontal bands on the figure.
 Peaks at medium level are observed in the winter of 2024–25, after which the concentration declines to a very low level in all regions up to July 2025, where it begins to rise again.
-Currently, the concentration is at a medium level in all five regions.
+Currently, the concentration is at a medium level in Capital Region of Denmark and Region Zealand and the concentration is at a high level in Central Denmark Region, North Denmark Region and Region of Southern Denmark.

 National concentration of influenza A in wastewater over time